Bennef/Num-Nums/README.md

 # Flux
- A 2d Hyper casual game wherer you tap the screen to make the oscilating ball rise past obstacles.
+ A 2d Hyper casual game where you tap the screen to make the oscilating ball rise past obstacles.
+ Based on a tutorial from the Unity asset store.